-- Real Housewives of Beverly Hills -'Watch What Crappens' Hosts Ben Mandelker and Ronnie Karam On Bravo Cast Shake-Ups And 2021 Changes
+- Real Housewives of New York -'Watch What Crappens' Hosts Ben Mandelker and Ronnie Karam On Bravo Cast Shake-Ups And 2021 Changes

 Watch What Crappens is, in the words of its co-hosts Ben Mandelker and Ronnie Karam, "a podcast about all that crap on Bravo that we just love to watch."
 Crappens, as it's known to its hyper-loyal audience of 3.5 million listeners a month, recaps Bravo's major shows, including the network’s flagship Real Housewives franchise and newer juggernauts like Below Deck.
 Launched in 2012, Mandelker and Karam crank out five new episodes each week, a number of which are recorded at boisterous live shows in cities across North America — during non-pandemic years, that is; 2020 brought changes for the quarantined podcast, just as it did for the shows and personalities it covers.

 Cast shakeups on Real Housewives of Beverly Hills.
 Consequences for racist behavior, with the firings of Real Housewives Of Dallas’ LeeAnne Locken and Vanderpump Rules’ Stassi Schroeder and Kristen Doute.
 The passing of the OG guard on Real Housewives of Orange County and Real Housewives of New York.
 And then, of course, the coronavirus pandemic looming behind it all, disrupting production and providing an unfolding storyline.
 There’s a lot of Bravo to discuss in 2020, and perhaps no one better to discuss it with than Mandelker and Karam.